Let's explore some ideas for website content

 Writing regular content was good advice

 Directly, perhaps not.
-But his website does rank well in search engine results, which in turn could result in more visits.
-And those visitors can see that his business, himself and his employees are experts in their field, so on that basis they could very well become clients.
+But some pages of his website do rank well in search engine results, and therefore visitors to his website may find those posts useful, even if only to show that he, his business and his employees are experts in their field.
+On that basis those visitors could very well become clients.

 Be careful of content with a date stamp